gabors-data-analysis/gabors-data-analysis.github.io/_pages/one-page-summary.md

 **More on case studies: [summaries](/casestudies/)**

-## Endorsements: "Comprehensive", "accessible", "thorough and practical", "fun to read"
+## Endorsers: "Comprehensive", "Thorough", "Accessible", "fun to read"
 * “This exciting new text covers everything today's aspiring data scientist needs to know, managing to be comprehensive as well as accessible.
 Like a good confidence interval, the Gabors have got you almost completely covered!”  **Joshua Angrist (MIT)**
 * "A beautiful integration of Econometrics and Data Science that provides a direct path from data collection and exploratory analysis to conventional regression modeling, then on to prediction and causal modeling.
 Exactly what is needed to equip the next generation of students with the tools and insights from the two fields." **David Card (University of California, Berkeley)**
 * “This book combines the latest techniques with practical applications, replicating the implementation side of classroom teaching that is typically missing in textbooks.” **Nicholas Bloom (Stanford)**